-My version is only slightly different from Adeena’s, yet very different from the original.
-I use dark chocolate, which I melt with ghee to make it richer.
-I process the pistachios with maple syrup instead of sugar and add a pinch of coarse salt for contrast.
-You can make it with milk or white chocolate like in the traditional recipe.
+is slightly different from Adeena’s.
+I melt dark chocolate with ghee to make it richer and more caramel-like, and I process the pistachios with maple syrup instead of sugar, plus a generous pinch of coarse salt for contrast.
+Feel free to swap the dark chocolate for milk or white chocolate if you prefer something sweeter.

 - Instead of processing the pistachios yourself, you can use store-bought pistachio paste.
 I processed them in a food processor until pasty but still slightly chunky.